moonbeam5115/3D_ComputerVision/README.md

 # 3D_ComputerVision
-Applying some out of the box solutions for 3D Computer Vision problems
+Applying some out of the box solutions for 3D Computer Vision and Augmented Reality problems